rwStasiuk/AVR-Stepper-Motor-Driver/README.md

    Stepper motor1 = STEPPER_INIT;
    ```

-3. Call the `stepper_init` function, using pointers to the previously instantiated `StepperConfig` and `Stepper` strucutres as arguments.
+3. Call the `stepper_init()` function, using pointers to the previously instantiated `StepperConfig` and `Stepper` strucutres as arguments.
 Note that the initialization function must be called once before any other API function.
-It is also best practice to validate the `StepStatus` return value from `stepper_init`, ensuring that the `STEPPER_OK` enumerator is returned.
+It is also best practice to validate the `StepStatus` enumerator which is returned by `stepper_init()`
    ```c
    uint8_t init_status = stepper_init(&stepper, &cfg);
    if (init_status != 0){